wielebenwir/CB-Frontend/docs/configuration.md

 {
   // The color of the envelope itself.
   fill: '#fff',
-  // The background color of the circle that embeds the content.
-  // You might want to change this, if you want to use an image renderer
-  // with a transparent image background.
-  embedFill: 'yellow',
   // A number that scales the icon proportionally.
   scale: 0.5,
   // An SVG image string is used for creating icons.
   // This must NOT be a path, but the actual SVG string.
   // See: /src/assets/map-marker-template.svg
   template: '...',
+  // The background color of the circle that embeds the content.
+  // You might want to change this, if you want to use an image renderer
+  // with a transparent image background.
+  embedFill: 'yellow',
+  // A label that is displayed at the center of the circle.
+  // Only relevant for cluster icon.
+  embedLabel: '...',
+  // The text color of the label at the center of the circle.
+  // Only relevant for cluster icon.
+  embedLabelStroke: 'red',
 }
 ```